-(Right above: The image of the Blue Funnel Line vessel Nestor is from the Shipspotting.com web-site.
+(Preceding page: The image of the 'Blue Funnel Line' vessel 'Nestor' is from the 'Shipspotting.com' web-site.
 The vessel was launched and fitted in 1912-1913 and was to serve much of her commercial life until 1950 plying the routes between Britain and Australia.
-During the Great War she served mainly in the transport of Australian troops and was requisitioned once again in 1940 for government service in the Second World War.
+During the 'Great War' she served mainly in the transport of Australian troops and was requisitioned once again in 1940 for government service in the Second World War.
 In 1950 she was broken up.)

-(Right above: The British destroy their supplies during the final evacuation of the Gallipoli Peninsula.
-The men of the 1st Battalion of the Newfoundland Regiment were among the last to leave on two occasions, at both Suvla Bay and Cape Helles. - photograph taken from the battleship Cornwallis from Illustration)
+(Right above: The British destroy their supplies during the final evacuation of the 'Gallipoli Peninsula'.
+The men of the '1st Battalion of the Newfoundland Regiment' were among the last to leave on two occasions, at both 'Suvla Bay' and 'Cape Helles'. - photograph taken from the battleship Cornwallis from Illustration)

-\Bulgaria had entered the conflict on the side of the Central Powers, and Salonika was already becoming a theatre of war.
+\Bulgaria had entered the conflict on the side of the 'Central Powers', and Salonika was already becoming a theatre of war.

-(Right: Port Tewfiq, adjacent to Port Suez at the south end of the Suez Canal, at a time just prior to the Great War - from a vintage post-card)
+(Right: 'Port Tewfiq', adjacent to 'Port Suez' at the south end of the 'Suez Canal', at a time just prior to the 'Great War' - from a vintage post-card)

 After a two-month interim spent in the vicinity of Port Suez, the almost six-hundred officers and other ranks of the 1st Battalion were to board His Majesty's Transport Alaunia at Port Tewfiq, on March 14 to begin the voyage back up through the Suez Canal en route to France.
-The Newfoundlanders would disembark eight days afterwards in the Mediterranean port-city of Marseille, on March 22.
+The Newfoundlanders would disembark eight days afterwards in the Mediterranean port-city of Marseilles, on March 22.

-(Right: British troops march through the port area of the French city of Marseille. - from a vintage post-card)
+(Right: British troops march through the port area of the French city of Marseilles. - from a vintage post-card)